Xela3026/yabbr-docs/docs/campaigns/general.md

 [comment]: <> (going back and reading some of these docs - poor quality, incohesive.
 For example, the keyword reply docs in sms campaigns.
 Needs work.)

 [comment]: <> (If someone manages to make it this far down the dev logs here's just a note - the explanations I created earlier on in the project were way too detailed and convuluted.
 I explained what a drop down menu was at one point.
 Anyways I believe the newer docs have much better wording and explanations, so I will have to refine the older docs to match this.)

+[comment]: <> (fix up the docsaurus.config.js file so that all information and links are accurate.)

+[comment]: <> (in a future version of these docs, firstly I would personalise it more to Yabbr and have less of the default Docusaurus styling.
+I would also create a General section for all of Yabbr about creating new items, managing items in a menu, searching using a filter, ordering items by name, editing items, and deleting items.)

+[comment]: <> (missing docs: virtual number assignment)